 For clients with the ability to do so, not using insurance company benefits allows clients greater confidentiality and lack of a paper trail with diagnosis, associated with mental health treatment.
 Clients will have greater flexibility and privacy if they choose to pay out of pocket.
 Insurance companies generally do not cover the costs of couple’s or relationship counseling.
 Only certain mental health diagnoses are covered by insurance companies and other restrictions frequently apply.

-Please feel free to call me with questions regarding payment for services.
+Please feel free to call me with questions regarding payment for services and insurances.

 For those with very restricted incomes, there are several excellent not for profit counseling service agencies that provide sliding scale fees based on income.
 These agencies are subsidized by community donations including the United Way, allowing them to greatly reduce counseling costs for those in need.
 Jewish Family Children Services, Provident Counseling and Catholic Family Services provide sliding scale fees to those in need.